 - 1. Provide a summary of the processes for (A) Designing, (B) Implementing, and (C) Periodically evaluating basic science and clinical curricula.
 Explain how the faculty is involved with the chief academic officers and staff in there three processes. - 2.
 How is the quality of a program determined?
-Is data used concerning - (1) Student performance, (2) Academic progress and graduation, (3) Acceptance into graduate training programs (4) Postgraduate performance; (B) Licensure.
+If computer based learning and/or distance learning is used in clinical training discuss the objectives and extent of its use.
+Is data used concerning - (A) (1) Student performance, (2) Academic progress and graduation,(3) Acceptance into graduate training programs (4) Postgraduate performance; (B) Licensure.
 Is this data examined in comparison to norms. and - (C) Other measures used. - 3.
 Describe plans for any major modification of the present curriculum, - 4.
 Provide copies of the forms used for course and clinical evaluation. - 5.
 How does faculty in designing courses, clinical clerkships and student evaluation use that information?